MothGirlMusic/Moff-Cogs/say/README.md

 # Say

-This is the Say cog for Red, which allows you to make your bot send text or event upload images.
+This is the Say cog, which allows you to make your bot send text or event upload images.
 It can also be used as a bridge in DM so you can see what the bot sees, and give him messages to send.

-There is a detailed documentation, covering all commands in details, please read this if you want to know how commands works in details: https://laggron.red/say.html

 ## Installation and quick start